redhat-openshift-ecosystem/openshift-preflight/docs/BUILDING_AN_INDEX.md

 ```shell
 podman push registry.example.org/your-namespace/your-index:0.0.1
 ```
-If the index image is stored in a private repository, set the value of `DOCKERCONFIG` to the path of the docker configuration path.
+If the index image is stored in a private repository, set the value of `PFLT_DOCKERCONFIG` to the path of the docker configuration file.

 Finally, set the value of `PFLT_INDEXIMAGE` to this value and run preflight: